Akarin-project/Akarin/PATCHES.md

 Your commit will be converted into a patch that you can then PR into Paper

 ## Help!
-I can't find the file I'm looking for!
+I can't find the file I'm looking for

 By default, Paper (and upstream) only import files that we make changes to.
 If you would like to make changes to a file that isn't present in Paper-Server's source directory, you just need to add it to our import script to be ran during the patch process.